ISO Auditing

 5. Documentation

 Documentation must include all of the above elements.
 You need to document the training plan for each internal auditor, and it must meet minimum training requirements–which should be documented in your internal auditing procedure.
-Your documentation should include minimum criteria for qualification of a trainer–often a resume, and adding the person to your approved supplier list is sufficient.
+Your documentation should include the minimum criteria for qualification of a trainer–often a resume, and adding the person to your approved supplier list is sufficient.
 You should document the results of any formal quizzes and exams for training effectiveness.
 Auditing experience for each person should be documented.
 Specifically, you should have a form listing a description of the scope and dates for each audit during the certification process.
-Observations of auditors need to be documented, and any corrections or recommendations for improvement should include documented follow-up.
-If an auditor already has extensive experience before joining your company, your procedures should allow for a written justification, instead of repeating the training.
-If your company uses a software tool to manage training, I recommend creating a separate training group for internal auditors, rather than incorporating internal auditing into another job description and/or training curriculum.
+Auditors’ Observations need to be documented, and any corrections or recommendations for improvement should include documented follow-up.
+If an auditor already has extensive experience before joining your company, your procedures should allow for a written justification instead of repeating the training.
+If your company uses a software tool to manage training, I recommend creating a separate training group for internal auditors rather than incorporating internal auditing into another job description and/or training curriculum.

 What Really Matters